 Or, take a crossover trip from Australia into New Zealand.
 Begin in Sydney to do some sightseeing, followed by a stop in Uluru to tour the best of The Outback, including local art.
 Check out the local landmarks in Melbourne, from funky graffiti to bohemian cafés, followed by a meeting with kangaroos in the wild, a ride along a famous, coastal road, and a visit to Phillip’s island—populated with plenty of native species.
 Catch a flight to Auckland to go sightseeing, visit the fish market, go shopping in Parnell, and tour historic Devonport.
 Board the Dolphin Seeker along the Bay of Islands for some dolphin and whale watching, with significant stops along the way.
 Return to Auckland to ascend the Sky Tower and stroll the boardwalk along Mission Bay at sunset.

-Check out more 14-day itineraries.
+Check out more two-week itineraries.

 More Great Australia Itineraries